mintster/nixmash-spring/README.md

 Petri Kainulainen’s excellent book [Spring Data](https://www.packtpub.com/application-development/spring-data) from Packt Publishing and accompanying source code was a reference for Model Attribute handling and feedback messaging in **Version 0.1.5** as well as other features.

 Two excellent source references for Spring Security which initially appeared in **Version 0.1.6** were Rob Winch's [gs-spring-security-3.2](https://github.com/rwinch/gs-spring-security-3.2) something and Bartosz Kielczewski's [example-spring-boot-security](https://github.com/bkielczewski/example-spring-boot-security).

+Petri Kainulainen also served as a great reference on Solr in **Version 0.2.3.** See his excellent Spring Data Solr Tutorial(http://www.petrikainulainen.net/spring-data-solr-tutorial/) on his blog.
+Another good reference on Solr was Christoph Strobl's [spring-data-solr-examples](https://github.com/spring-projects/spring-data-solr-examples) on GitHub.